multiversx/mx-docs/docs/developers/developer-reference/random-numbers-in-smart-contracts.md

 }
 ```

 This is very easy to abuse, as you can simply simulate your transactions, and only send them when you see you've won.
-Therefore, guarnateeing a 100% win chance!
+Therefore, guaranteeing a 100% win chance!

 Keep in mind you are not running this on your own private server, you are running it on a public blockchain, so you need a complete shift in design.